VaxobjanovDev/Simple-Weather-App/README.md

-# Dictionary
+# Simple weather app

-You can see this simple app https://definitions-app.netlify.app
+You can see this simple app https://simple-weather-apps.netlify.app

 ## Available Scripts